null Q&A - the effect of coronavirus on our pets' behaviour

 Yes, there are a huge variety of services being offered at a distance.
 Online group classes, one-to-one training, and behaviour consultations.
 Some services are available via telephone calls, particularly if it is following up on advice already given.

 Pets can develop a range of behaviour problems, such as aggression, destructiveness, inappropriate toileting, self-mutilation, inappropriate vocal behaviour, nervousness, and phobias.
 Such behaviour can be inconvenient for you, the owner, but more importantly, it's often a sign that your pet is unhappy.
-The good news is that issues may be easier to identify during this period.
+The good news is that issues may be easier to identify during this period of staying at home more.
 This is something that is best explored further by a suitably qualified behaviourist.
-Anyone can call themselves a pet behaviour expert, even if they don't have the appropriate knowledge and skills.
+Anyone can call themselves a pet behaviour expert, even if they don't have the appropriate knowledge and skills and so it's important to do your research.

 How can I best find the right dog trainer?